mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/bug_report.md

 ### 2. Requirement analysis by software developer
 Correction plan:
 Target schedule:
-Dependencies on other perts of the SW:
+Dependencies on other parts of the SW:

 ### 3. Software control after implementation